 The section between the Taroko Arch Gate and Tianxiang in Taroko National Park has been severely damaged by recent earthquakes and typhoons.

-At present, the trails and scenic spots are currently closed.
+At present, the trails and scenic spots are closed.
 The risk of rockfalls, mudslides, and along Provincial Highway 8 remains high.
 If entry is necessary, please carefully assess the risks and ensure your safety.

 Taroko National Park Visitor’s Center 太魯閣游客中心